epiphany-platform/health-monitor/README.md

 You should copy your healthd.service file to /etc/systemd/system.
 Do not symlink it.
 One, you can't run systemctl enable because you it will not follow a symlink.
 Two, it potentially opens up a security risk.

-ExecStart specifies the program and arguments to execute when the service is started. healthd should be copied into direftory /usr/sbin and healthd.yml copied into directory /etc/healthd.yml.
+ExecStart specifies the program and arguments to execute when the service is started. healthd should be copied into directory /usr/sbin and healthd.yml copied into directory /etc/healthd.yml.

-ExecStart=/usr/sbin/healthd -c /etc/healthd/healthd.yml
+ExecStart=/usr/sbin/healthd -c /etc/healthd/healthd.yml -p 2112

+**flags**

+-c Location healthd.yml

+-p Prometheus port number used to scrape service

 **healthd.yml**  **Config**